Lawctopus reaches to nearly 2,50,000 unique readers a month.

 HOW TO REGISTER AND PAY

-Step 2: Send a screenshot/photo of the proof/receipt of payment to email@example.com with your personal details: name, email ID and phone number in the body of the email.
+After making the payment, please send a screenshot/receipt to email@example.com with your personal details: name, email ID and phone number in the body of the email.

 1. What if I register and 20 registrations are over by then OR What if I register and my application is not accepted?